andrexcu/cms-admin/README.md

 ![heading_image](https://github.com/andrexcu/cms-admin/assets/137764968/490fadf5-1437-46bb-b8e2-4f430649b7cf)

 <!-- Check my front-end ecommerce project using this cms here: https://github.com/andrexcu/store-with-next> -->
-This backend project serves as the foundation for my front-end ecommerce application.
+This CMS project serves as the foundation for my front-end ecommerce application.
 You can explore the corresponding frontend repository here:
-<a href="https://github.com/andrexcu/store-with-next">Store with Next</a>.
+👉 <a href="https://github.com/andrexcu/store-with-next">Store with Next</a>.
 ## About the project
 This project is a full-stack web application built with a modern tech stack, combining powerful frameworks and libraries to deliver a robust and dynamic user experience.
 - Front End: